masonkatz/jambox/README.md

 ## Jammer

-The Jammer is runs behind a firewallthat you cannot control.
+The Jammer is runs behind a firewall that you cannot control.
 It uses a combination of autossh and socat to setup a tunnel from your jambox all the way back to the docker host (not the container) ssh daemon.